aputinski/butane/README.md

           .validate: next.isBoolean()
 ```

-References can also override the provied value:
+References can also override the provided value:

 ```yaml
 rules: